sa6mwa/emrun/README.md

 ```

 For more control, use `RunIO` with custom readers/writers.
 The example below
 pipes data in and captures combined output through a single buffer.
+Choose
+`RunIOE` when you need to keep stdout and stderr separate without shell tricks.

 ```go
 var combined bytes.Buffer